Australian Institute of Aboriginal and Torres Strait Islander Studies: Council

 The AIATSIS Council is a governing body designed to oversee and steer the functions and direction of the institute.
-The role and responsibilities of the council are mandated in the AIATSIS Act 1989 and detailed in the AIATSIS Council Charter.
+The role and responsibilities of the council are mandated in the AIATSIS Act 1989.

-The Council consists of nine members, four are elected by the institute's membership and five appointed by the Minister.
+The Council consists of nine members; four are elected by the institute's membership and five appointed by the Minister.
 According to the AIATSIS Act 1989, one person appointed by the Minister must be a Torres Strait Islander and the four other people appointed by the Minister must be Aboriginal persons or Torres Strait Islanders.
 The four Council members elected by the Institute's membership must be members themselves.